brightmarch/vagrant-box/provisioning/roles/postgres/README.md

 Requirements
 ------------
-This role was intended for use with Ubuntu Trusty 14.04 64bit.
+This role was intended for use with Ubuntu LTS 64bit.

 Role Variables
 --------------